Sony A7 III vs Fujifilm X-A10

 It is notable that the A7 III has a hotshoe, while the X-A10 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

 The A7 III is a recent model that features in the current product line-up of Sony.
 In contrast, the X-A10 has been discontinued (but it can be found pre-owned on eBay).
 As a replacement in the same line of cameras, the X-A10 was succeeded by the Fujifilm X-A5.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Sony and Fujifilm websites.

 Review summary: Sony A7 III vs Fujifilm X-A10

 So what conclusions can be drawn?
 Which of the two cameras – the Sony A7 III or the Fujifilm X-A10 – has the upper hand?
+Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.